dvillevald/tv_remote_google_voice_aiy/README.md

 Open the script `/AIY-voice-kit-python/src/ir_remote_assistant_library.py` with the text editor or IDE.
 Open your lirc config file `/etc/lirc/lircd.conf` with text editor.
 Make sure that (1) the values of `voice_command_to_key` discionary in the Python script (KEY_POWER, etc.) match the ones from config file and (2) the value of `remote_name` variable (I used '/home/pi/lircd.conf') in the Python script matches the configuration name (you can find it in line which starts with "name") of your lirc config file.

-open development terminal:
+Open development terminal on Raspberry Pi of your device:

 <img src="https://github.com/dvillevald/tv_remote_google_voice_aiy/blob/master/images/Start_dev_terminal.png" width="425"/>

-and type type the command
+Run the script

 ```
 (env) py@raspberrypi:~/AIY-voice-kit-python $ src/ir_remote_assistant_library.py